The Kernel Density Integral Transformation: Experiments

 \subsubsection{Classification with PCA and Gaussian Naive Bayes}

 We first replicate the experimental setup of \citep{raschka2014feature}, analyzing the effect of feature preprocessing methods on a simple Naive Bayes classifier for the Wine dataset \citep{forina1988parvus}.
 In addition to min-max scaling, used in \citep{raschka2014feature}, we also try quantile transformation and our proposed KD-integral transformation approach.
 In Figure \ref{fig:wine-malic-acid}, we illustrate the effect of min-max scaling, quantile transformation, and KD-integral transformation on the \texttt{MalicAcid} feature on this dataset.
-We see that KD-integral transform in Figure \ref{fig:wine-malic-acid}(C) is concave for inputs $> 2.5$, compressing outliers together, while preserving the overall bimodal shape of the feature distribution.
+We see that KD-integral transform in Figure \ref{fig:wine-malic-acid}(C) is concave for inputs $>\!3$, compressing outliers together, while preserving the bimodal shape of the feature distribution.
+It is substantially smoother than the empirical quantile transform in Figure \ref{fig:wine-malic-acid}(B).

 We examine the accuracy resulting from each of the preprocessing methods, followed by (as in \citep{raschka2014feature}) principle component analysis (PCA) with 2 components, followed by a Gaussian Naive Bayes classifier, evaluated via a 70-30 train-test split.
 For the KD-integral transformation, we show results for the default bandwidth factor of 1, for a bandwidth factor chosen via inner 30-fold cross-validation, and for a sweep of bandwidth factors between 0.1 and 10.
 The accuracy, averaged over 100 simulated train-test splits, is shown in Figure \ref{fig:classification}(A).
 We repeat the above experimental setup for 3 more popular tabular classification datasets: Iris \citep{fisher1936use}, Penguins \citep{gorman2014ecological}, Hawks \citep{cannon2019stat2data}, shown in Figure \ref{fig:classification}(B-D), respectively.